alt" "

 ohio statehouse graphic with red podium and microphone

-House Bill 338 – Opponent Testimony
+House Joint Resolution 9 – Opponent Testimony